 Still not sure whether a hybrid will work for you?
-Layla took the world of mattresses by storm with their original all-foam flippable bed, and they recently launched a dual-sided hybrid too.
+Layla took the world of mattresses by storm with their original all-foam flippable bed, and they now offer a dual-sided hybrid too.

 Our Layla Hybrid mattress review will take a look at both the soft and firm sides to see how each stacks up.
 In a rush?
 Skip to the bottom for our final thoughts.